 Hitto Kaufmann, Ph.D.
-Dr. Kaufmann joined Pieris in September 2019 from Sanofi, where he was Global Head Strategy and Operations, Sanofi R&D from October 2018 through July 2019, Global Vice President, BioPharmaceutics Development and Platform Innovation, Sanofi R&D from September 2015 through September 2018 and prior to that, Vice President, Technology and Development for Sanofi Biologics from July 2014 through August 2015.
+Dr. Kaufmann joined Pieris in September 2019 as Senior Vice President and Chief Scientific Officer.
+Prior to joining Pieris, Dr. Kaufmann was at Sanofi, where he was Global Head Strategy and Operations, Sanofi R&D from October 2018 through July 2019, Global Vice President, BioPharmaceutics Development and Platform Innovation, Sanofi R&D from September 2015 through September 2018 and prior to that, Vice President, Technology and Development for Sanofi Biologics from July 2014 through August 2015.
 At Sanofi, Dr. Kaufmann led the integration of Ablynx into Sanofi's research and development infrastructure, as well as a global team of over 700 people that was responsible for the development and implementation of drug substance and drug product manufacturing processes for biologics, while spearheading Sanofi's efforts to harness big data and deploy artificial intelligence to streamline its biologics-based drug discovery efforts.
 Previously, he was Vice President, Process Science in the Biopharmaceuticals Division of Boehringer Ingelheim from May 2011 to June 2014.
 He began his career as a Research Scientist at the Walter and Eliza Hall Institute in Melbourne.
-Dr. Kaufmann received his Ph.D. from the Swiss Federal Institute of Technology in Zurich and pursued his Master studies in Biotechnology at the Technical University of Braunschweig and The Scripps Research Institute.
+Dr. Kaufmann received his Ph.D. in Natural Science from the Swiss Federal Institute of Technology in Zurich and his Master of Science in Biotechnology at the Technical University of Braunschweig and The Scripps Research Institute.
+Dr. Kaufmann currently serves as Vice Chairman of the European Society of Animal Cell Technology and has authored over 25 peer-reviewed publications.

 Thomas Bures.
-Mr. Bures joined Pieris in December 2017 and has served in the role of Vice President, Finance, since then.
+Mr. Bures joined Pieris in December 2017 and served in the role of Vice President, Finance, until becoming Senior Vice President and Chief Financial Officer in October 2021.
 Prior to his tenure with Pieris, from June 2015 to December 2017, Mr. Bures served as Vice President and Corporate Controller of Genocea Biosciences, Inc. Prior to that, he served as Vice President and Assistant Controller of Parexel International.
 He began his career at Ernst & Young.
 Mr. Bures received his B.A. in Accounting and Finance from the College of the Holy Cross.